Custom Clearance of Imported Goods

-- After the assessment and calculation of duty, the importer will have to deposit the duty with the respective banks.
-As the goods have already been examined for finalization of valuation, no further examination by the appraising staff is required at the delivery, and the goods can be delivered after accepting relevant orders and payment of dues, if any.
+- After assessing and calculating the duty, the importer will have to deposit the duty with the respective banks.
+As the goods have already been examined for finalization of valuation, no further examination by the appraising staff is required at the delivery.
+The goods can be delivered after accepting relevant orders and payment of dues if any.

-After the assessment, a copy of the assessed bill of entry and other supporting documents are examined at the time of examination of goods.
-Further, this system calculates duty, which is paid by the importer.
+After the assessment, a copy of the assessed bill of entry and other supporting documents are examined at the time of the examination of goods.
+Further, this system calculates duty, which the importer pays.